TheNewtonCapstone/twip/README.md

 An advanced educational platform for analyzing reinforcement learning algorithms in realtime.

 # Required Materials
-- Jetson Nano development board running L4T version 32.6.1 or later
+- Jetson Nano development board running L4T version 32.6.1 or later (It has to be running docker)

 # Installing
 First, clone this repository onto your Jetson development board with